 Break O’Day Council is committed to fostering a diverse and thriving community, a place of opportunity, where everyone feels safe, welcome and connected.
 We are taking an innovative, holistic, and preventative approach to nurturing wellbeing that can complement valued programs already supporting people in Break O’Day with their mental health.
 We aim to energise our community positively and proactively to help them build skills to cultivate their own and others’ wellbeing in ways that work for them.

 Break O’Day Council has been funded by the Tasmanian Community Fund to do this work and lead the way for other councils in the future.
-The Project is coordinated by Council’s Mental Health and Wellbeing Coordinator and supported by an Advisory Team of positive psychology and wellbeing experts and a Wellbeing Collaborative of local community members.
+The Project is coordinated by Council’s Mental Health and Wellbeing Coordinator and supported by an Advisory Team of positive psychology and wellbeing experts and we invite local community members to help guide our work too.

 Each year a series of Community Wellbeing Conversations invite community members to share their thoughts and aspirations for wellbeing and to learn new language, tools and strategies for improving wellbeing.